LojDev/pfsense-haproxy-authentik/README.md

 Next is to set the embedded outpost to use the Forward Auth Provider you created.
 In Authentik go to `Applications -> Outposts` and you should see the default embedded outpost\
 ![5.png](/images/5.png)

 Edit the embedded outpost and make sure to copy the Forward Auth Application you created earlier over to the `Selected Applicaatios` box.
-Also expand the `Advanced settings` section and for `authentik_host` you want to put the prosy URL that you will use to access Authentik over HAProxy.
+Also expand the `Advanced settings` section and for `authentik_host` you want to put the proxy URL that you will use to access Authentik over HAProxy.
 This should be the same URL you entered as the Authentication URL in the provider.\
 ![6.png](/images/6.png)

-And that should be it for the setting up your Authentik instance.
+And that should be it for setting up your Authentik instance.
 We will now move over to pfSense and getting HAProxy setup in the coming steps.

 ## Step 3 - Install and configure HAproxy